-Programmer, professional paranoid, and follower of the “clever playfulness” zen (computers and beyond), and with a keen interest in life, liberty and the pursuit of happiness, (usually) in that order.
+Programmer, professional paranoid, follower of the “clever playfulness” zen (computers and beyond), and with a keen interest in life, liberty and the pursuit of happiness, (usually) in that order.
 Formally an engineer, still trying to get over it.
 Often goes by the handle of gauthma.
 It sometimes morphs into this: ओस्चर् पेरेइर (if you see gibberish instead of nice Sanskrit characters, you need to fix your browser/ system to support UTF-8).
-If you can see it, but think the font is ugly, here’s the same thing written with a prettier one!

 Preferred method is email to oscar at my domain dot org.
 Response time “tends to be an exponential function of message length” (in the words quoted by Frank Stajano).